frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/therapy_type.md

 2. Enter a unique Therapy Name.
 3. Enter the Item details such as Item Code, Item Name, Item Group and optionally some description.
 4. Check "Is Billable" if this Therapy Type will be billed and enter the rate for one therapy session.
-5. You can optionally add the default duration for one therapy session which will be used while booking appointment for it.
+5. You can optionally add the default duration for one therapy session which will be used while booking an appointment for it.
-6. You can also add Healthcare Service Unit and Medical Department for the Therapy Type.
+6. You can also add the Healthcare Service Unit and the Medical Department for the Therapy Type.
 7. Save.

 <img class="screenshot" alt="ERPNext Healthcare" src="{{docs_base_url}}/assets/img/healthcare/therapy-type.png">